ai2cm/fv3net/workflows/argo/README.md

 | `memory-offline-diags`  | (optional) `memory` for `offline-diags` workflow; default 6Gi         |
 | `training-flags`        | (optional) `flags` for `training` workflow                            |

-### train-diags-prog-multiple-models workflow template

-This is similar to the above `train-diags-prog` workflow, but trains and runs offline diagnostics for multiple ML models and then uses all trained models in the prognostic run.

-The parameters are the same as for the `train-diags-prog` workflow except this workflow takes a `training-configs` parameter instead of `training-config`.
-This new parameter is the string representation of a JSON file, which should be formatted as `[{name: model_name, config: model_config}, ...]`, and where the individal model config values are as for the `training` workflow.
-In practice it may be easiest to write this as a YAML file and then converted to JSON format using `yq . config.yml` in a submission script.

 ### Cubed-sphere to lat-lon interpolation workflow